arashsamandar/Programmer-Notes/TypeScript/Important-Notes-One.md

 ### Allocate Memory To an object or variable with `new`

-> Remember : if you use a `custom object`, but you don't use `new`, javascript ot typescript wouldn't allocate memory to it
+> Remember : if you use a `custom object`, but you don't use `new`, javascript or typescript wouldn't allocate memory to it

 ```typescript
 let folani: People;